Attributes are in-memory structures for fields:

 Use attributes in document summaries to limit accesses to storage to generate result sets.

 Using attribute for a field means query matching works on memory structures only.
-Note that a basic attribute is a linear array-like data structure - matching documents means scanning all attributes.
-Setting fast-search generates an B-tree index structure for quicker lookup, using more memory.
+An attribute is a linear array-like data structure - matching documents means scanning all attribute values.
+Setting fast-search generates an B-tree index structure for quicker lookup, using more memory, and more CPU when updating.
 See when to use fast-search.

 Sizing attribute memory